 As the ADHD Mom of 5 kids – 3 of whom also have ADHD – I get to spend a lot of time at my local pharmacy.
 And I mean A LOT OF TIME.
 That picture of all the med boxes?
 That's just one week in our life of vitamins, medications and various other things.
 So, it makes sense that our family is a little more friendly with our local pharmacy team than the average person.

-Now, I know I’m not the only out there who forgets to refill her kids’ meds until the last minute; nor am I the only one who’s child suddenly outgrows his dose or has side effects from a new medication.
-If you’re lucky – like us — your family’s prescription medication needs are handled by a patient & thoughtful team working hard behind the counter.
-But just in case you’re not so fortunate, I thought I’d share some wisdom from our favorite pharmacist, Ali Bishr, PharmD.
+Now, I know I'm not the only out there who forgets to refill her kids' meds until the last minute; nor am I the only one whose child suddenly outgrows his dose or has side effects from a new medication.
+If you're lucky – like us -- your family's prescription medication needs are handled by a patient and thoughtful team working hard behind the counter.
+But just in case you're not so fortunate, I thought I'd share some wisdom from our favorite pharmacist, Ali Bishr, PharmD.

-Even though Ali & his team are incredibly patient with us, I’m quite sure there are times when he’s thinking ‘Really?
+Even though Ali and his team are incredibly patient with us, I'm quite sure there are times when he's thinking, "Really?
 You forgot again?!”
-And, when that happens, I’m also sure there are things he wishes I (and possibly lots of other people!) knew about how this stimulant medication thing works.
+And, when that happens, I'm also sure there are things he wishes I (and possibly lots of other people) knew about how this stimulant medication thing works.

 So, here are the Top 5 Things my pharmacist Ali wants you to know about your child's stimulant medication:

 3. “Yes, stimulants can be addictive and have a high abuse potential – for people who do NOT have ADHD.
 Amphetamines are one of the most common medications used to treat ADD/ADHD.
-Most stimulants are Class II medications, which is the highest class of legal controlled substances.
+Most stimulants are Class II medications, which is the highest class of legally-controlled substances.
 Using the medications appropriately and as prescribed decreases the potential for abuse and addiction.
-These medications should be kept in a safe place, out of sight from any houseguests.
-They are highly sought after, especially in high school and college aged kids.”
+These medications should be kept in a safe place, out of sight from any house guests.
+They are highly sought after, especially in high school and college-aged kids.”

 4. “No, we cannot call your doctor for refills.
 I am sure most of you have called your doctor's office and heard the recording that states, “If you are needing a refill, please contact your pharmacy.”
 While that is true for most medications, it is not the case with stimulants.
 Class II medications like stimulants legally cannot be refilled.
 Additionally, pharmacies typically cannot send refill requests due to legal restrictions and/or software incompatibilities.
 This may change in the future as more and more state boards of pharmacy legalize the electronic transmission of controlled prescriptions.”